Pink Ceramic vs. Pink Composite for Soft Tissue Simulation

-Anterior view of patient teeth There is the need at times to simulate soft tissue with artificial materials because of ridge or papillae deficiencies.
-One of the goals of the restorative clinician is to create a long-term outcome for patients that require minimal or no professional maintenance of the prosthesis.
+There is the need at times to simulate soft tissue with artificial materials because of ridge or papillae deficiencies.
+One of the goals of the restorative clinician is to create a long-term outcome for patients that requires minimal or no professional maintenance of the prosthesis.
 The three restorative choices to simulate soft tissue with a fixed prosthesis are:

 • Pink heated processed acrylics or injected acrylic/composite.
-These are generally only used for removable prosthesis such as complete and partial dentures, or hybrid implant support prosthesis, which may be removable or screw retained, so they will not be further addressed.
+These are generally used only for removable prosthesis such as complete and partial dentures, or hybrid implant-supported prostheses, which may be removable or screw-retained, so they will not be further addressed.

 There are pros and cons for virtually every technique and material.
 The key is to assess which option is the most predictable in a given clinical situation.